-I want to enable the Extra Packages for Enterprise Linux (EPEL) repository (repo) to allow installation of packages that are not available in standard repositories.
+I have an Amazon Elastic Compute Cloud (Amazon EC2) instance running CentOS, Red Hat Enterprise Linux (RHEL), or Amazon Linux.
+How do I enable access to the Extra Packages for Enterprise Linux (EPEL) repository to allow installation of packages that aren't available in standard repositories?

-Follow these steps to download, install, and enable the EPEL repo on Centos, RHEL, or Amazon Linux-based distributions:
+Follow these steps to download, install, and enable the EPEL repository on RHEL, CentOS, or Amazon Linux-based distributions:

 sudo yum-config-manager --enable epel

-2. To verify that the EPEL repo is enabled, run the following command:
+To verify that the EPEL repository is enabled, run the repolist command.

 sudo yum repolist